High Performance Indexing in PostgreSQL

 SELECT * FROM pings WHERE sensor_id = 11 ORDER BY created_at DESC LIMIT 65

-Initially, without any indexes, this query might be slow, taking about 16ms as it scans the entire table.
+Without any indexes, this query will be slow, taking about 16ms as it scans the entire table.

 Single Column Index